andersonbellini/crudJavascriptFirebase/README.md

-# crudJavascriptFirebase
+# CRUD_Firebase

-Crud using only javascript and firebase
+Created for example only

+The configs of Firebase must be used at user especific.